slipstream/SlipStreamDocumentation/docs/nuvlacity/nuvlabox.rst

 ~~~~~~~~~~~~~~~~~~~~

 In many cases, inbound access to applications running on a NuvlaBox is
 required.
-The NuvlaBox can be configured is several ways to provide
+The NuvlaBox can be configured in several ways to provide
 this type of access.

  - By default, the NuvlaBox will provide direct access to applications